-Any employee of a contractor or subcontractor who performed work on a contract subject to section 2-11.16, may instead of adhering to the County administrative procedure bring an action by filing suit against the contractor or subcontractor in any court of competent jurisdiction to enforce these provisions and may be awarded back pay, benefits, attorney's fees, costs.
+Any employee of a contractor or subcontractor who performed work on a contract subject to this section, may instead of adhering to the County administrative procedure, but not in addition to such procedure, bring an action by filing suit against the contractor or subcontractor in any court of competent jurisdiction to enforce these provisions and may be awarded back pay, benefits, attorney's fees, costs.
 The applicable statute of limitations of such a claim will be two (2) years as provided in Section 95.11(4)(c), Florida Statutes, in an action for payment of wages.
 The court may also impose sanctions on the employer, including those persons or entities aiding or abetting the employer, to include wage restitution to the affected employee and damages payable to the covered employee in the sum of up to five hundred dollars (\$500.00) for each week each employer is found to have violated these provisions.